xbeat/Machine-Learning/README.md

 Introduction to Compact Lie Groups

 Compact Lie groups are fundamental structures in mathematics and physics, combining the properties of compactness and differentiability.
 They play a crucial role in various fields, including quantum mechanics, particle physics, and differential geometry.
 In this presentation, we'll explore the basics of compact Lie groups and their applications, using Python to illustrate key concepts.

+## Mastering isinstance() and issubclass() in Python

+Understanding isinstance() Fundamentals

+The isinstance() function is a crucial Python built-in that checks if an object belongs to a specified class or type.
+It returns True if the object is an instance of the class or any of its subclasses, making it essential for type checking and polymorphic code.

 ## Savage-Dickey Ratio for Bayesian Model Comparison